lucas-almeida-silva/go-barber-web/README.md

 $ yarn start
 # or npm start
 ```
-Access the API at http://localhost:3000
+Access the application at http://localhost:3000

 To run the application, you need to create the environment variable file at the root of the project.
 The file should be called **.env**.
 There is a file called **.env.example** at the root of the project with the necessary variables.